kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

    a) Once a DNSRecord object is created, KubeFed controller will create a DNSEndpoint CRD object.
    b) This object will be read by ExternalDNS to create DNS records.

-DNSEndpoint A Records
+ServiceDNSEndpoint A Records
-   a) For services, will create three A records:
+   a) For services, three A records will be generated:
       * <service>.<namespace>.<federation>.svc.<domain>
       * <service>.<namespace>.<federation>.svc.<region>.<domain>
       * <service>.<namespace>.<federation>.svc.<availability-zone>.<region>.<domain>